 A dry lab is a laboratory where computational and mathematical analyses are done on electronic equipment like computers and other digital devices.
 These labs are specially designed to store large electronic instruments.
 These laboratories are built for analytical purposes and require a proper temperature and humidity control system.
 Dry labs generally have fewer risks than traditional wet laboratories, as there are no hazardous chemicals or other materials present.

-However, it is important to follow safety protocols when working in a dry lab, as electrical equipment can pose a fire hazard if not handled properly.
+However, it is important to follow safety protocols when working in a dry lab, as electrical equipment can pose a fire or shock hazard if not handled properly.
 They usually have a higher initial cost than traditional laboratories, as they require specialized equipment and an uninterrupted power supply.
-However, the long-term costs of operating a dry lab are often lower, as there is no need to purchase or dispose of hazardous materials.
+However, the long-term costs of operating a dry lab are often lower, as consumables like pipeline supplies and growth media are not necessary and there is rarely need to purchase or dispose of hazardous materials.